-Try to predict possible behavior of a program and process each scenario separately if it makes sense.
+Try to predict possible behaviour of a program and process each scenario separately if it makes sense.

 When using the 'Error' port, it is useful to store the error message in a variable and print it to a log file.
 A friendly message can be prepared for a business-user.

-Sometimes it makes sense to put a part of an algorithm to a separate subprogram with no exception handling inside the subprogram and use the 'Error' port of the subprogram to handle exceptions.
+Sometimes it makes sense to put a part of a workflow to a separate subprogram with no exception handling inside the subprogram and use the 'Error' port of the subprogram to handle exceptions.

-A good practice in some cases is catching an exception and returning to the initial state of the algorithm.
-For example, if an algorithm involves data migration from a set of documents to a certain software, then a good solution to an exception occuring during an interaction is to close (or kill the process) the program and return it to its initial state.
+A good practice in some cases is catching an exception and returning to the initial state of the workflow.
+For example, if a workflow involves data migration from a set of documents to a certain software, then a good solution to an exception occurring during an interaction is to close (or kill the process) the program and return it to its initial state.

 In some cases a developer can generate an exception on its own.
-The 'Execute js code' block can be used for that.
+The 'Execute JS code' activity can be used for that.
 To throw a custom exception there should be written the following:

 throw new Error("Here goes the text to be shown when this exception occurs")